mukeshbasira/PJP2.0/README.md

 #### *ALL images related to PostgreSQL can be found in IMAGES_PostgreSQL

-## DATE CALCULATOR SPRING WEBAPP Extends CORE Java app
+## 4. DATE CALCULATOR SPRING WEBAPP Extends CORE Java app

-visit SPRING WEBAPP folder for it.
+visit CALCULATOR SPRING WEBAPP folder for it.

-## DATE CALCULATOR SPRINGBOOT REST API Extends CORE Java app (postman  screenshots)
+## 5. DATE CALCULATOR SPRINGBOOT REST API Extends CORE Java app (postman  screenshots)

-visit SPRINGBOOT REST API folder for it.AND Scrrenshots of postman in screenshot folder.
+visit CALCULATOR SPRINGBOOT REST API folder for it.AND Scrrenshots of postman in screenshot folder.

+## 6. DATE CALCULATOR Servlet APP Extends CORE Java app

+visit CALCULATOR Servlet  folder for it.

-# TRADE FEE CALCULATOR
+# 7. TRADE FEE CALCULATOR
 Visit FEE CALCULATOR Folder.
 Input and output csv are there with a txt file showing a test run.
 - [TRADE FEE CALCULATOR Assignment statement](https://github.com/mukeshbasira/PJP2.0/blob/week2_java_calculator/Assignments/Week%202%20Assignment%202%20-%20Java.pdf)

-# CURRENCY AVG JAVA
+# 8. CURRENCY AVG JAVA

 Visit CURRENCY CALCULATOR Folder.
 Input and output csv are there with a txt file showing a test run.